Global

 THE GLOBAL GOALS

-What can Irish students do to end poverty, protect the planet and create a fairer world by 2030?
+What can Irish students do to create a fairer world by 2030 in accordance with the UN Sustainable Development Goals?

 CLIMATE ACTION

-Learn about contributors to climate change in Ireland, the varying impact it has in different parts of the world, and the benefits of planting trees.
+Learn about contributors to climate change in Ireland, the varying impact it has in different parts of the world, and the benefit of planting trees.

 DIGITAL CITIZENSHIP